 If you are a student in a university or college, you understand what essays are.
 However, if you aren’t familiar with essays, they are academic papers each student must write to accomplish the educational requirements before graduating.
-Some students have mastered writing such academic papers, while some still find it a challenge.
+Some students have mastered writing such academic papers, while some still find it a challenge and turn to IBuyEssay writing service to order a custom paper.
 Some of the reasons that lead the students to fail in essays aren’t necessarily the points.
 Sometimes, the formatting and the structure affect the grades.
 If you fail to follow the standard format, you might end up losing some points when you could have scored more.
 Read below to understand the basic structure of every essay.

 - The Introduction

 This is the first section of the essay.
 It introduces the professor to what they should expect in the other areas of the paper.
 This implies that you must write a catchy introduction that gives the reader morale to keep reading your work.
 The first few sentences should revolve around hooking the reader’s mind.
 Once you have the reader hooked up, now write a few sentences explaining the subject’s background.
 Let the ideas in the introduction direct the reader slowly to the thesis statement.
 If your thoughts are poorly arranged at the intro, the reader can switch off from reading the following sections.

 After writing the best introduction, you need to come up with a thesis statement.
 It is a statement that explains the aim of your topic and the entire essay in summary.
 Some students ignore this part, thinking it isn’t essential, but the truth is that a thesis carries a lot of weight in the entire paper.
 All the points you will include in the main body will revolve around the thesis.
 Again, when concluding, you might have to give your overview based on the thesis.
 Now, if you ignore the thesis, how will your essay have a complete format?
 Don’t lose points by skipping this vital section.